tkubica12/azure-networking-lab/README.md

 This lab (guide.sh) will guide you throw creation of enterprise networking environment in Azure including:
 * VNETs and subnets
 * Hub-and-spoke topology with VNET peering
-* Load balancing
+* Load balancing to different availability zones
 * Network Security Groups
 * Using jump server to enhance security
 * VPN connectivity to on-premises
 * Firewall/router to filter traffic between spokes and access Internet (Azure Firewall od 3rd party option)
 * IaaS to PaaS integration via Azure Firewall or 3rd party routing/firewall (using Linux router)
-* IaaS to PaaS direct integration via Service Endpoints
+* PaaS network integration with Private link
 * Deploying reverse proxy (and WAF) in HA to securely expose apps to Internet using Azure Application Gateway or 3rd party solution (NGINX)
 * Using ARM templates for automation
+* Integrating WebApps (PaaS) with VNET
+* Global application delivery with Front Door

 Folow instructions in guide.sh and use your name and pod number assigned by instructor.
 Instructor will use central.sh to deploy simulation of on-premises environment.